db-electronics/umd-snes-adapter-kicad/README.md

 PARTICULAR PURPOSE.
 Please see the CERN OHL v.1.2 for applicable conditions

-# UMD Adapters
+# SNES UMD Adapters
-This KiCad project contains cartridge adapters for the [Universal Mega Dumper](https://github.com/db-electronics/Universal-Mega-Dumper).
+This KiCad project contains the SNES cartridge adapter for the [Universal Mega Dumper](https://github.com/db-electronics/Universal-Mega-Dumper).